-Content Moderation is the act of reviewing user-uploaded submissions in the form of text, photos, and or video.
-Content moderators check the content against a pre-determined set of guidelines and rules.
-Content Moderation is important to stop inappropriate or non-permissible content from appearing on your site, app or platform.
+What is content moderation?
+Content Moderation is the act of reviewing user generated content in the form of text, photos, and or video.
+Content Moderators check the content against a pre-determined set of guidelines and rules.
+Content Moderation is important to stop inappropriate or non-permissible posts.

 This is the complete guide to content moderation.
 In this guide, you’ll learn: